baturalpguven/Park-Sensor_with-frdm-kl25z/README.md

 # Park-Sensor_with-frdm-kl25z

-This project is an microproccessor project that aims to design a ark sensor in  C++.
+This project is a microprocessor project that aims to design a parking sensor in  C++.

-In the Project a keypad, LEDs,frdm-kl25z, breadboard, LCD screen, and HCSR04 was used.
-The user enters a distance via keypad that determines when the sensors will start blinking.
-The amount of distance is calculated by HCSR04 sensor according to the library and its respected datasheet.
+In the Project, a keypad, LEDs, from-kl25z, breadboard, LCD screen, and HCSR04 were used.
+The user enters a distance via a keypad that determines when the sensors will start blinking.
+The amount of distance is calculated by the HCSR04 sensor according to the library and its respected datasheet.